-In Traditional Chinese Veterinary Medicine, tumor nodules and tissues are considered to be Blood stasis and stagnation.
+In Traditional Chinese Veterinary Medicine, tumor nodules and tissues are blood stasis and stagnation.

-The main strategy for treatment is removing the Blood stasis.
+The primary strategy for treatment is removing the Blood stasis.

-Max’s Formula, along with the Stasis Breaker formula, treats neoplasia, nodules, and tumors.
+Max’s Formula, along with Stasis Breaker formula, treats neoplasia, nodules, and tumors.

 Max’s Formula is recommended for small tumors in older animals or those deficient in one way or another.